|Directions to get to the Wote Street Club (RG21 7NG)|

 By Rail (10 minute walk from the railway station)

-Leave by the station main entrance; go down the steps in front of you (a ramp is to the left) towards ‘The Malls’ and into the Town Centre pedestrian shopping area.
+Leave by the station main entrance; go down the steps in front of you towards ‘The Malls’ and into the Town Centre pedestrian shopping area.
 Immediately to your left is Sainsbury’s.
-Continue across the covered square and down the mall past Boots.
+Continue diagonally across the covered square and down the mall past Boots.
 Exit into the open area with Tesco Metro on your right.
 Go through the ‘Festival Place’ entrance directly ahead and straight on past Marks & Spencer on your right.
-Continue past Lloyds Bank towards the Iceland store.
+Continue past Lloyds Bank towards Burger King.
 Bear left then right keeping Ryman’s office stationery shop on your left.
 Go through the doors to the right of Café Nero and down the curved steps (a footway avoids these steps).

 Wheelchair alternatives are available to avoid all the steps used above.